 The first phase of the project involved cataloguing the various program elements already in place across jurisdictions in Canada.
 See the environmental scan for more information.

-All of these successes have occurred thanks to the collaboration and dedication of PRA programs, the NAC PRA Steering Committee, medical regulatory authorities, the certification colleges and associated specialty committees as well as other partners from across Canada.
+All of these successes have occurred thanks to the collaboration and dedication of PRA programs, the NAC PRA Committee, medical regulatory authorities, the certification colleges and associated specialty committees as well as other partners from across Canada, including initial project funding from Health Canada.

 An annual electronic publication, the NAC PRA newsletter highlights the project activities that took place over the course of the year.